 This will indicate that you are confident about the quality of your products and value customer satisfaction.
 Thus people will find you more credible and reliable.

 Artificial intelligence is rocking the virtual world out there.
-Global giants such as Google, Facebook, Amazon have already integrated artificial intelligence into their service.
+Global giants such as Google, Facebook, and Amazon have already integrated artificial intelligence into their services.

 According to Larry Page, CEO of Alphabet,